-Matt James Weighs In on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'
+Matt James Weighs in on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'

 "It was an easy [decision]," he said.
 "When that information was made available to me about what was going on in the house, that type of name calling and just blatant lies and rumors is unacceptable."

-The Bachelor airs Mondays at 8 p.m.
-ET on ABC.
+The Bachelor airs Mondays (8 p.m.
+ET) on ABC.